herallius/Dragonfly/README.md

 *The project is an open source version of the dragonfly and more internal features will be gradually opened*.

-- **P2P based file distribution**: Using P2P technology for file transmission, which can make full use of the bandwidth resources of each peer to improve download efficiency,  saves a lot of cross-IDC bandwidth, especially costly cross-board bandwidth
+- **P2P-based file distribution**: Using P2P technology for file transmission, which can make full use of the bandwidth resources of each peer to improve download efficiency,  saves a lot of cross-IDC bandwidth, especially costly cross-board bandwidth
 - **Non-invasive support all kinds of container technologies**: Dragonfly can seamlessly support various containers for distributing images.
-- **Host level speed limit**: Many downloading tools(wget/curl) only have rate limit for the current download task, but dragonfly also provides rate limit for the entire host.
+- **Host-level speed limit**: Many downloading tools(wget/curl) only have rate limit for the current download task, but dragonfly also provides rate limit for the entire host.
 - **Passive CDN**: The CDN mechanism can avoid repetitive remote downloads.
 - **Strong consistency**: Dragonfly can guarantee that all downloaded files must be consistent even if users do not provide any check code(MD5).
 - **Disk protection and high efficient IO**: Precheck Disk space, delay synchronization, write file-block in the best order, split net-read / disk-write, and so on.